Updated: May 14, 2025

 Whether you want to go bar hopping on Rua 25 de Abril, enjoy live music, go to a disco, or want to book a sunset cruise to explore the coast and beaches, there is something for every taste to enjoy.

 Lagos, Portugal, offers a wide range of outdoor activities such as boat trips, water sports, hiking, and golf.
-Lagos’ beautiful surroundings, cliffs, grottos, and natural parks are perfect for exploring and experiencing the natural beauty of the Algarve.
+Lagos’ beautiful surroundings, cliffs, grottos, and natural parks are perfect for exploring and experiencing the natural beauty of the Algarve region.

 From Lagos, you can also book various trips, such as dolphin watching with a marine biologist, an off-road sunset tour in a Jeep, or, for those seeking adventure, a tandem sky-dive.

-Portugal is said to be one of the safest countries in the world.
-Lagos is equally considered a safe place to live in and visit.
+Portugal is one of the safest countries in the world.
+Lagos is equally considered a safe place to live.
 Compared to other bigger cities and European cities, the crime rate is relatively low.
 Its neighborhoods are safe and well-maintained, and most areas are considered safe for visitors and residents alike.

 Public transportation is equally safe, but like everywhere else, it’s recommended to take care of your belongings and take common-sense precautions.